 We have to be mindful to what we bring on shore on the islands.
 The Caribbean islands do not have big enough landfalls.
 Waste is often dumped near the road or burned.
 Waste in landfalls is often burned as well.
 So is it better to just throw things like cans, and glass in the ocean?
 How can we as sailors best tackle this waste management issue on boats?

 Number 1.
 Do you very best buying without as little packaging as possible.
-We got to be more mindful in what we bring on board in the first place.
-It can really add up!
+Be mindful on what you bring on board in the first place.
+It can really add up.
 As a crewmember, before you even hop on board minimize, minimize, minimize.